natbibi/popcorn/README.md

 6. Connect front end to back end and connect mongoDB database to AuthO
 7. Set up layout and add CRUD functionality
 8. Deploy backend on to Heroku!
+9. Work on responsive design and fix bugs

 ## Changelog